The Chalke Valley Stores Opening Times :

 In addition to providing a service to the local villages, we also welcome visitors from all over the country – indeed increasingly from all over the world.
 Many come to the Chalke Valley to explore the area which is rich in history and has many places of great interest to visit as well as events to attend.

-Ellen Smets, the HUB’s manager, is supported by Judith, Sharon and Sarah plus a large team of volunteers whose involvement adds to a strong sense of community and helps make the experience of visiting the HUB extremely relaxed, and the welcome genuinely warm and friendly.
+Tony Patel, the HUB’s manager is supported by Judith, Sarah, our Team Leaders and our large team of volunteers whose involvement adds to a strong sense of community and helps make the experience of visiting the HUB extremely relaxed and the welcome genuinely warm and friendly.
 Wherever possible our products are sourced from small local growers and suppliers who are dedicated to the use of fresh ingredients and very often to traditional methods of production.

 Residents of the Chalke Valley use the HUB for their essential shopping as we sell a wide variety of household goods, stationery, fresh meats and vegetables as well as drinks and take-away snacks.
 Others use it for a coffee in the morning, a light meal of homemade soup at lunch time or tea with fresh cakes and scones in the afternoon.
 In addition the Post Office provides a full range of postal, banking and foreign exchange services.